RSGInc/CCRPC_TravelModel_Documentation/model-documentation/docs/index.md

 classified by household size and auto ownership.
 The household size and auto ownership distribution assumptions come from the 2010 Census, at the Census Tract level.

+Table : Regional Distribution of Households by Size and Autos

 | Household Size | \# of Vehicles |     |     |     |
 |----------------|----------------|-----|-----|-----|